 Some businesses may think that there ranking won’t be affected on desktops since their customers are not coming to them via mobile.
 I think that would be shortsighted.
 Googles algorithm is also looking at click through rates and other elements that mobile ready sites will dominate since mobile viewing is the new norm.

-Simply Having a website sitting on a severer somewhere does not guarantee success for your business or your website.
+Simply having a website sitting on a server somewhere does not guarantee success for your business or your website.
 Here are five things that will help fine tune and make your site the business tool that it should be.

 My hope is that any designer providing a proposal for a website includes the implementation of Google Analytics.
 Hosting services provide statistic software, but I haven’t seen many that go as deep or are as helpful as Google Analytics.